spack/spack/lib/spack/docs/tutorial_buildsystems.rst

         check             perform some checks on the package

+We can write package files for Python packages using the :code:`Package` class, but the class brings with it a lot of methods that are useless for Python packages.
+Instead, Spack has a :code:`PythonPackage` subclass that allows packagers of Python modules to be able to invoke :code:`setup.py` and use :code:`Distutils`, which is much more familiar to a typical python user.

 To see the defaults that Spack has for each a methods, we will take a look at the :code:`PythonPackage` class: